← Back to ResourcesBreed Guides

 Quality of life IS possible with paralysis if:

-• Dog remains alert and engaged with family
+• The dog stays alert and engaged with family

-• Owner can sustain the care commitment long-term
+• The owner can keep up the care commitment long term

-Many Calgary paraplegic Dachshunds live happily for years post-IVDD with wheelchair support and dedicated care.
+Many Calgary paraplegic Dachshunds live happily for years post-IVDD with wheelchair support and steady care.

 Decision frameworks:

-1. Quality of life scales — vet behaviourists can assess your dog's daily experience
+1. Quality of life scales.
+Vet behaviourists can read your dog's daily experience

 2. Have a vet conversation about prognosis and your family's capacity